Follow these simple tips to keep your roller shutters in perfect working order.

 This could also cause the slats to bend, dent or break completely.

-Always check to make sure there is nothing blocking the path of your shutter, otherwise you could be up for some pretty heavy maintenance costs.
+Always check to make sure there is nothing blocking the path of your shutter, otherwise, you could be up for some pretty heavy roller shutter maintenance costs.

-Finally, the best thing you can do for your roller shutters is use them on a regular basis.
+Finally, the best thing you can do for roller shutter maintenance is to use them on a regular basis.
 They can seize up if you leave them too long between uses, so ensure you make the most of your shutters by actually using them!